sosy-lab/java-smt/Developers.md

 to the tagged commit), or a latest git tag together with a distance measured in number of commits and a git hash corresponding to the current revision.

+### Creating new release numbers

+New JavaSMT version is defined by creating a new git tag with a version number.
+Git tags should be signed (`git tag -s` command).
+When creating a new version number, populate the `CHANGELOG.md` file with the changes which are exposed by the new release.

+[Semantic versioning][] guidelines should be followed when defining a new version.

 ### Release to Ivy

 If you have write permission to the [Ivy Repository][] you can perform the